evoxmusic/qovery-nuxt/README.md

-# Qovery Nuxt SSR Template
+# Qovery Nuxt Template

-Welcome to the Qovery Nuxt SSR template guide.
-In the next lines, you'll see how to initialize a nuxt application with server hosting mode in the environment setup by Qovery.
+Welcome to the Qovery Nuxt template guide.
+In the next lines, you'll see how to initialize a nuxt application with server hosting target mode in the environment setup by Qovery.

 Before you begin, this guide assumes you have create a Nuxt app with Qovery's template.